bmika1/html-renderer/README.md

-# render_html
+# render_html_v2

-`render_html` is a Python library that provides a simple way to render HTML content in a web browser.
+`render_html_v2` is a fork of the library render_html by bmika1 found here https://github.com/bmika1/render-html it keeps the api the same but gives you the option to include your own encoding.
 It allows you to open HTML content directly from a string or save it to a file and open it from the file.
 You can also specify the name of a browser to use a non-default browser.
 Please refer to [webbrowser documentation](https://docs.python.org/3/library/webbrowser.html) for the complete list of predefined browsers.
 This library is especially useful for quickly visualizing and testing HTML content in a web browser environment.

 ## Installation

-You can install `render_html` using pip:
+You can install `render_html_v2` using pip:

-pip install render-html
+pip install render-html-v2

 NOTE: the library requires Python 3.10 or newer